tcsvn/pyadlml/docs/user_guide.rst

 Representations
 ---------------
-Besides plotting there is not much we can do with the data as it is.
-So lets turn it into formats digestible by models.
-Pyadlml supports three discrete and one image representation of the timeseries.
+Besides plotting there is not much the data allows us to do as it is.
+So lets transform the data into representations digestible by models.
+Pyadlml supports three discrete and one image representation of timeseries.
-The overall procedure is transforming the device dataframe into a specific representation and than labeling the new representation with activities:
+The overall procedure is transforming the device dataframe into a specific representation and then labeling the new representation with activities.

 .. code:: python

     from pyadlml.preprocessing import SomeEncoder, LabelEncoder

     rep_enc = SomeEncoder(rep='some_representation', *args)
-    enc_devs = rep_enc.fit(data.df_devices)
+    enc_devs = rep_enc.fit_transform(data.df_devices)

     lbl_enc = LabelEncoder(data.df_activities, *args)
-    enc_lbls = lbl_enc.fit(rep_enc)
+    enc_lbls = lbl_enc.fit_transform(rep_enc)

     X = enc_devs.values
     y = enc_lbls.values

-For now all representations regard only devices that are binary, meaning that they either have the state ``False`` for *off/0* or ``True`` for *on/1*.
-All representation assume a datapoint as binary vector
+For now all representations utilize only binary devices, that either have the state ``False`` for *off/0* or ``True`` for *on/1*.
+All representations assume the incoming device on/off events as stream of binary vectors.

 .. math::
     x_t = \begin{bmatrix} 1 & 0 & ... & 1\end{bmatrix}^T

-representing the state of the smart home at a given point *t* in time.
-Each field corresponds to the representation of a specific devices.
+Each binary vector represents the state of the Smart Home at a given point *t* in time.
+Each field corresponds to a specific device.

 Raw
 ~~~